rijksuniversiteit-groningen/rugplot/README.md

 formats, dimensions and resolutions. <!-- This package has been built on top of [ggplot](https://ggplot2.tidyverse.org/). -->

-## `rugplot` docker container

-The visualizations implemented in the `rugplot` R package can be created using a command line interface.

-- The GitHub repository can be found [here](https://github.com/rijksuniversiteit-groningen/docker-cds/tree/venus/feature/readme).
-- The ReadTheDocs documentation can be found [here](https://docker-cds.readthedocs.io/en/latest/visualization/rvispack/rvispack.html).

 ## Installation in R

 You can install the development version of `rugplot` from